Grants for Women

 P.E.O.
 Scholar Awards are a one-time merit award for women in doctoral-level programs.
 These awards offset some of the cost of study and research.
 Eligible women are leaders in their field, whether in university academics, science, medicine, law, global economics, history, literature, government, or the arts.
 The award amount is $25,000.
 You need to be nominated to be eligible and show the potential to make a positive impact.

 The Women’s Independence Scholarship Program, Inc. funds female survivors of intimate spousal abuse who seek higher education.
 Amounts range from $250 to $2,000 per school term.
 To qualify, you need to have a sponsor.
 A sponsor is a 501(c)3 charity (domestic violence victim services provider) that you’ve worked with for six months in a row.
 This person agrees to partner with WISP and you during your time in school.
 You also have to pursue your education at an accredited school and be separated from your abusive spouse for one year.

-The Educational Foundation for Women in Accounting offers scholarships to women pursing an accounting degree.
-There are EFWA scholarships for undergrad, grad and post grad degree levels.
-You may apply for more than one scholarship as long as you meet the criteria.
-Within each category there are funds set aside for minority women, mothers returning to school and re-entry juniors and seniors.
-Amounts for these programs vary between $1,000 and $2,000 each.
+The Educational Foundation for Women in Accounting offers scholarships to women pursuing an accounting degree.
+Five scholarships are available; you may apply for more than one scholarship as long as you meet the criteria:

 - Women in Transition, awarded to incoming freshmen who are the primary breadwinners of their family and are pursuing a Bachelor’s degree in accounting; the amount is up to $16,000 over four years